 Northern Tool is also farm supply and tool company I trust.
 They make many of their own products under the North Star brand.
 I’ve been buying from them since 1988 and have always been happy with the products and service.
 Husqvarna at Northern Tool

-FYI: Husqvarna Group also sells these snow blowers under the Poulan Pro brand.
+FYI: Husqvarna Group also sells these snow blowers under the Poulan Pro and Jonsered brands.
 But: The brand usually has fewer features than the Husqvarna branded snow blowers.

 When sized to the amount of snow you get and the area you have to clear you can always feel good that you made the right decision in purchasing a Husqvarna.
 They do not make a commercial snow blower though the 300 series tracked machines are as heavy-duty as they come.
 They do not have electric snow throwers listed on their website at this time but Husqvarna is heavily invested in electric technology for the landscape market.
 I expect to see something from them soon.

 Parts – Service: Husqvarna has a well-established parts and repair network.
 You can quickly set up service or get parts through the support tab on Husqvarna.com.
 Acme Tools, Northern Tool and Amazon are very easy to work with if you have a problem with your new machine.

 Owner Reviews: Depending on the model, Husqvarna Snow Blowers averages 4 out of 5 stars or better at Lowes.com and Amazon.com.
 In fact, the two 24 inch models are the best reviewed 2-stage gas snow blowers on Amazon.
 Again: If you read any reviews about an auger belt breaking.
 That problem was only in the first year of production and has been fixed.

 All Husqvarna gas engine snow throwers have a 4-cycle engine.
 All 2-stage machines have a fuel shut-off valve.
 Please use a fuel stabilizer when storing the snow blower with fuel in it.